Suryakiran-R/Suryakiran-R/README.md

 ## Projects

+- 🟢🔴🟡🔵 Simon game: A memory game that challenges players to repeat increasingly complex sequences of flashing lights and sounds.
 - 🤖 DinoBot: An automation code for running the Chrome Dino game that plays when we go online.
 - 🚀 Boston Housing Prices using linear regression : Using Linear regression on the boston housing prices data set from Scikit-learn.